IMPORTANT MESSAGE for Health Science Program Students

 - A reasonable amount of strength and mobility are required for the following reasons:

-- Radiographers must be able to lift, move or push heavy equipment, specifically cassettes, mobile x-ray equipment, stretchers and/or wheelchairs with patients in them.
+- Radiographers must be able to lift, move or push heavy equipment, imaging plates, mobile x-ray equipment, stretchers and/or wheelchairs with patients in them.

 - Radiographers must be able to help in lifting patients who may be paralyzed, comatose or otherwise incapacitated, from stretchers or wheelchairs to x-ray tables and back.